Ianfeather/ianfeather.co.uk/src/site/posts/radical-candor-in-code-review.md

 #### Give positive feedback

 Take time to acknowledge the good parts and comment if you learned something.
-This is something we often overlook because we become trained to simply spot defects.
+This is something we often overlook because we become trained to just spot defects.

 #### Take time to guide the person, not just the code
 This is about explaining the “why”.
 What was it you experienced/read/told that gave you the different perspective?
 Share those resources.